Pyrolistical/zig-wasm-canvas/README.md

 ### Features

 - Shim that makes it appear canvas ctx is in zig
-- Shows how to pass strings from zig to JavaScript
+- Shows how to pass strings from zig to JavaScript and vice versa
-- Shows how to read strings from JavaScript to zig
 - @panic in zig throws an error in JavaScript

 ### Setup